luigircruz/next-type-tailwind-preset/README.md

 ![Homepage View](./public/og-next-typescript-tailwind-preset.png)

-This preset includes [Prettier](https://prettier.io) for code formatting and the `tsconfig.json` have been configured out of the box.
+This preset includes [Prettier](https://prettier.io) for code formatting and the `tsconfig.json` have been configured for you out of the box.

 ## Getting Started